The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Machine Learning

 We consider the security model for use of machine learning in network security as a combination of four components namely the attack surface, threat model, adversarial framework and adversarial risk.
 An alternative adversarial model was proposed in \cite{huang2011adversarial} which modeled the adversary using a threefold approach based on knowledge, goals and capability.
 The attack surface identifies the various attack vectors along a typical machine learning data processing pipeline in network security related applications.
 The threat model provides a system abstraction for profiling the adversary's capabilities and the potential threats that are associated.
 The adversarial framework details our approach for classifying the various attacks and defenses within each network security domain and lastly the adversarial risk provides an evaluation of the likelihood and severity of adversarial attacks within a network security system.

 A major component of an adversarial attack is the adversarial sample.
-An adversarial sample consists of an input to a machine learning model which has been perturbed.
+As illustrated in Figure \ref{fig:rana_snip}, an adversarial sample consists of an input to a machine learning model which has been perturbed.
 For a particular dataset with features x and label y, a corresponding adversarial sample is a specific data point x' which causes a classifier c to predict a different label on x' other than y, but x' is almost indistinguishable from x.
 The adversarial samples are created using one of many optimization methods known as adversarial attack methods.
 Crafting adversarial samples involves solving an optimization problem to determine the minimum perturbation which maximizes the loss for the neural network

 Considering an input x, and a classifier f, the optimization goal for the adversary is to compute such perturbation with a s mall norm, measured w.r.t some distance metric, that would modify the output of the classifier such that where \(\delta\) is the perturbation.
+If \(\delta\) is applied to all of the input data (all of the image's pixels, for example), it is considered a \textbf{dense adversarial attack}.
+However, if just partial positions are perturbed, it is called a \textbf{sparse adversarial attack} \cite{fan2020sparse}.

 Adversarial machine learning in network security is typically an arms race between two agents.
 The first agent is an adversary whose objective is to intrude a network with a malicious payload.
 The other agent is one whose role is to protect the network from the consequences of the malicious payload.